RobBBQ/RobBBQ.github.io/_posts/2021-02-05-RForkner-CreditOne-Portfolio.md

 ```

 ### Issues with data:
-#### 1. Not all data are numerical, and even numerical columns read as objects
+#### 1. Not all data are numeric, and even some numerical columns read as objects.
+This is a problem because the analyses we'll want to perform require teh data to be numbers!
 #### 2. Repeated rows
 #### 3. Repeated headers
-#### 4. Classification analyses will require discretization

 ### Strategies for addressing concerns:
-#### 1. Remove all non-numeric rows.
-This was done manually after identifying them in excel as an extra set of headers.
-However, even after their removal, in order for Jupyter to read the column numerical, the dataset needs to be saved as a csv file and re-imported.
-Otherwise conversions must be coded manually per column/variable
+#### 1. Discretize variables as required- this means either encoding a data object as a number, or creating 'dummy' columns to indicate whether an object either represents or does not represent a category using either 0 or 1.
 #### 2. Delete repeated rows
 #### 3. Delete extra headers
-#### 4. Discretize variables as required.

 ```python